48-hour itinerary: Laneways

 For a nightcap, find cheer at Liverpool Street's Double Happiness or cocktail love at Romeo Lane.
-If your heels need kicking up, Market Lane's Ding Dong Lounge promises to keep you up till all hours with live music and DJs.

 Breakfast at Cumulus Inc. will see you fuelled to explore nearby street art.
 Take your camera out and wander down Flinders Lane to Hosier Lane, scouting out stencils and paste-ups, murals and installations.
 For the local, inside word on Melbourne's famous urban art, consider taking a street-art walking tour.